 Long-term star life: The electronic devices are rated with stars as per their energy consumption criteria standardized by the Bureau of Energy Efficiency (BEE); more star means the device is more efficient and consumes less electricity.
 However, the consumption of electricity also depends on the metal used for heat exchange.

 Dirt accumulation on the tubes affects the functioning and efficiency of the condenser.
-It is scientifically proved that heating efficiency of an aluminum condenser is reduced by 27-30% after dirt accumulation whereas in copper condenser the percentage of reduction is only 15-17%.
+It is scientifically proved that the heating efficiency of an aluminum condenser is reduced by 27-30% after dirt accumulation whereas in a copper condenser the percentage of reduction is only 15-17%.